scarsellifi/WebSpeakerJS/README.md

 <web-speaker-js target-id="my-text"></web-speaker-js>
 ```

-## Custom Styles
+## License

-You can customize the style of the control buttons using CSS.
-The component uses Bootstrap for default styles, but you can override them as you prefer.
+WebSpeakerJsComponent is licensed under the MIT License.
+For more details, please see the [LICENSE](https://github.com/scarsellifi/WebSpeakerJS/blob/main/LICENSE) file in the GitHub repository.

 ## Contributing

 Contributions to the library are welcome!
 Feel free to fork the repository, open issues, and submit pull requests.

-## License

-WebSpeakerJsComponent is released under the [MIT License](LINK_TO_LICENSE).